LLNL/conduit/src/docs/sphinx/building.rst

 * **ENABLE_TESTS** - Controls if unit tests are built. *(default = ON)*
 * **ENABLE_PYTHON** - Controls if the conduit Python module is built. *(default = OFF)*

-To select a specific Python, set the CMake variable **PYTHON_EXECUTABLE** to path of the desired python binary.
+Conduit's Python module will build for both Python2 and Python 3.To select a specific Python, set the CMake variable **PYTHON_EXECUTABLE** to path of the desired python binary.
 Conduit's Python module requires Numpy.
 The selected Python install must provide Numpy, or PYTHONPATH must be set to include a Numpy install compatible with the selected Python install.

 * **ENABLE_MPI** - Controls if the conduit_mpi library is built. *(default = OFF)*

 We are using CMake's standard FindMPI logic.
-To select a specific MPI set the CMake variables **MPI_C_COMPILER** and **MPI_CXX_COMPILER**, or the other FindMPI option for MPI include paths and MPI libraries.
+To select a specific MPI set the CMake variables **MPI_C_COMPILER** and **MPI_CXX_COMPILER**, or the other FindMPI options for MPI include paths and MPI libraries.

-For running mpi unit tests on LC platforms, you may also need change the CMake variables **MPIEXEC** and **MPIEXEC_NUMPROC_FLAG**, so you can use srun and select a partition. (see: src/host-configs/surface.cmake)
+For running mpi unit tests on LLNL's LC platforms, you may also need change the CMake variables **MPIEXEC** and **MPIEXEC_NUMPROC_FLAG**, so you can use srun and select a partition. (see: src/host-configs/surface.cmake)

+* **ENABLE_HDF5** - Controls if the HDF5 I/O support is built. *(default = OFF)*

+ * **HDF5_DIR** - Path to a hdf5 install.

 * **ENABLE_SILO** - Controls if the Silo I/O support is built. *(default = OFF)*

 If enabled, the following CMake variables must also be set:

  * **SILO_DIR** - Path to a silo install.
  * **HDF5_DIR** - Path to a hdf5 install.
- * **SZIP_DIR** - Path to a szip install.

 Host Config Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~